Fall of Ashdod: Background

 Prior to the death of King Ashurbanipal sometime in 627 BC, the Assyrian Empire was engaged in almost constant warfare on multiple fronts, with nomadic tribesmen from the south, Chaldeans initiating uprisings, Elamites supporting such rebellions and Egyptians inciting further rebellion in the Levant.
 In the face of these multiple threats, the Assyrians under Ashurbanipal campaigned aggressively.
 Despite success, the Assyrians lost too many soldiers through years of debilitating warfare.
 In an effort to increase Assyria's standing in the East, Ashurbanipal abandoned Egypt and concentrated on Elam.
 However, this left Egypt more or less unchecked.

 Capture of Ashdod

 Despite the previous hostility between the two powers, it appears that the Assyrians and the Egyptians did not go to war.
-Indeed, as late as 605 BC, the Egyptians were actively aiding the Assyrians in an attempt to help them survive.
+Indeed, as late as 605 BC, the Egyptians were actively aiding the Assyrians in an attempt to help them against the Medes and the Babylonians.
 Moreover, the Nubian rulers of Egypt were driven out by the native Egyptians sometime around 650; therefore the Assyrians and the native Egyptians made natural allies against Nubian domination.
 The capture of Ashdod may have effectively reflected part of the transfer of power from the crumbling Assyrian Empire to the new Egyptian 26th Dynasty.